ADC building in autumn

 Mission and History

-The Mission of the African Development Center is to grow businesses, build wealth, and increase reinvestment in the African communities of Minnesota.
+The Mission of the African Development Center is to grow businesses, build wealth, and increase reinvestment for all, especially in the African communities of Minnesota.

 EQUAL OPPORTUNITY FOR ALL: Rights Under Title VI